 Like your synthetic and natural hair, you ought to care for your permed hair.
 The following are some of the ways to do that.

 Ask Questions About Your Perm

-You know how you ask lots of questions about someone that catches your fancy?
+Do you know how you ask lots of questions about someone that catches your fancy?
 Yes, it should be the same way with your perm.
 Ask your stylist questions about properly caring for your permed hair and what things you should avoid.
 Stick to the instructions you receive, and it’ll help you avoid bad hair days.

 Skip Frequent Hair Wash

 We know water is life, but not to your newly permed hair.
 Water and permed hair do not go so well together.
 Please, ensure you don’t wash your hair for the first three days after you get a perm.
 This is to ensure that your perm sets in properly.
-You can wash your hair after the three days, but let it be occasionally.
+You can wash your hair after three days, but let it be occasionally.
 Rather than your regular three to four times a week, you should consider toning it down to two times a week.

 Only Use Recommended Hair Products

 Synonymous with great permed hair are excellent permed hair products.
 Since perming is a chemical process that leaves your hair fragile, use nourishing products to revitalize your hair.
 The TRESemmé Repair + Product 7 Shampoo and conditioner is one such product.
 This product will keep your curls moisturized and healthy.

 Too much heat has never been suitable for anyone, and it’s even worse for your permed hair.
 You should avoid styling your hair with hot tools because it will remove your perm.
 Air drying is a better method for drying your permed hair.
 And when you do so, please be sure to use a wide-tooth comb to detangle your hair.